rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 **VMXSaveState** implemented like this :

 ```

-VMXSaveState PROC
+VmxSaveState PROC

-    push rax
+	PUSH RAX
-    push rcx
+	PUSH RCX
-    push rdx
+	PUSH RDX
-    push rbx
+	PUSH RBX
-    push rbp
+	PUSH RBP
-    push rsi
+	PUSH RSI
-    push rdi
+	PUSH RDI
-    push r8
+	PUSH R8
-    push r9
+	PUSH R9
-    push r10
+	PUSH R10
-    push r11
+	PUSH R11
-    push r12
+	PUSH R12
-    push r13
+	PUSH R13
-    push r14
+	PUSH R14
-    push r15
+	PUSH R15

-    sub rsp, 28h
+	SUB RSP, 28h

-    ; It is an x64 FastCall function, but as long as the definition of SaveState is the same
+	; It a x64 FastCall function but as long as the definition of SaveState is the same
-    ; as VirtualizeCurrentSystem so we RCX & RDX both have a correct value
+	; as VirtualizeCurrentSystem, so we RCX & RDX both have a correct value
 	; But VirtualizeCurrentSystem also has a stack, so it's the third argument
 	; and according to FastCall, it should be in R8

-    mov r8, rsp
+	MOV R8, RSP

-    call VirtualizeCurrentSystem
+	CALL VirtualizeCurrentSystem

-    ret
+	RET

-VMXSaveState ENDP
+VmxSaveState ENDP
 ```

 It first saves a backup from all the registers, subtracts the stack because of Shadow Space for fast call functions, and then puts RSP to r8 and calls the **VirtualizeCurrentSystem**.
 RSP should be moved into the R8 (as I told you for **GuestStack** ) because the x64 fastcall parameter should be passed in this order: RCX, RDX, R8, R9 + Stack.
 This means that our third argument to this function is current RSP, and this value will be used as GUEST\_RSP in our VMCS fields.